 The employer may challenge the claim of wrongful dismissal.
 Typical arguments are that the dismissal without notice is justified because the employee has committed an act which has breached the employment contract.
 Often, an employer will argue that the employee has committed an act of gross misconduct.

 Establishing your claim and rebutting these challenges requires expertise and strategic thinking.
-We are experienced in dealing with these claims and our specialist team will give you a realistic overview of the strength of your claim.
+Our solicitors are experienced in dealing with these claims and our specialist team will give you a realistic overview of the strength of your claim.

 Where to start a claim for wrongful dismissal